What Is The Cost of Marble Countertops?

 Cost of Marble Countertops

-Marble kitchen countertops are durable, ease of maintenance and stunning but there is always a cost factor that has to be considered.
-Marble is not a cheap material but remember that you are paying a price for the grandeur and lustrous beauty that it offers.
-Selecting marbles for countertops is more like selecting rubies as they both vary in grading, quality and cost that come along with it.
+Marble Kitchen Countertops are durable, easy to maintain, and stunning, but there is always a cost factor that has to be considered.
+Marble is not a cheap material, but remember that you are paying a price for the grandeur and lustrous beauty that it offers.
+Selecting marbles for countertops is more like selecting rubies as they both vary in grading, quality, and cost that come along with them.

-According to the interview conducted by The Marble Cleaner, an average marble countertop can cost $50-250 per square foot.
-And the total cost for a countertop can work out to be $3500 – 4000. visit this page for more about kitchen remodel cost.
+According to the interview conducted by The Marble Cleaner, an average marble countertop can cost $50-250 per square foot, and the total cost can be $3500 – 4000.
+Visit this page for more information about budgeting for a kitchen remodel project.

 The cost of marble countertops will depend on:

-The quality of the marble used, thickness and various colors that play a role in the fluctuation of price.
+The quality of the marble used, thickness, and various colors play a role in the fluctuation of price.
 A polished marble will be relatively expensive than a honed piece.
-The average thickness of marble supplied today is 3cm and if you opt for 2cm or 5cm, the price will fluctuate.
+The average thickness of marble supplied today is 3cm, and if you opt for 2cm or 5cm, the price will fluctuate.

-Installation and labor cost that also includes the removal of the old countertop, cleaning etc. Depending on the complexity of the design and installation, average installation cost per square foot would be around $40-60.
+Installation and labor cost, which also includes removing the old countertop, cleaning, etc. Depending on the complexity of the design and installation, the average installation cost per square foot would be around $40-60.

-Additional costs of cutouts, edging of counters, designing, sealing the surface etc. standard edges would not cost that much but a bullnose or ogee edge will soar up the cost of installation with additional $30-50 depending on the design.
+Additional costs include cutouts, counter edging, designing, sealing the surface, etc. Standard edges would not cost that much, but a bullnose or ogee edge will raise the cost of installation by an additional $30-50, depending on the design.

 Color is one of the biggest factors when it comes to stone.
 The whiter (yes whiter not lighter), as in the most concentrated white, purest white will be the most expensive.
 That same rule goes for black, the purest form will be the most expensive.
 From there you can get a creamier white or grayer blacks to reduce the cost of the stone.